marcduiker/azure-functions-university/lessons/typescript/queue/README.md

 1. Build and run the Function App via `npm run start`.

-2. The function will only be triggered when a message is put on the `myqueue-items` queue.
+2. The Function will only be triggered when a message is put on the `myqueue-items` queue.
 Use the Azure Storage Explorer to add a message to this queue.

-   > ❔ **Question** - Is the function triggered once you've put a message on the queue?
+   > ❔ **Question** - Is the Function triggered once you've put a message on the queue?
 How can you determine this?

    > 📝 **Tip** -  You can configure the behavior of the queue binding via the `host.json` file.
-Configurable settings include the frequency of polling the queue for new messages, timeout duration when processing fails, and how many messages the function will process in parallel.
+Configurable settings include the frequency of polling the queue for new messages, timeout duration when processing fails, and how many messages the Function will process in parallel.
 See the [official docs](https://learn.microsoft.com/azure/azure-functions/functions-bindings-storage-queue?tabs=in-process%2Cextensionv5%2Cextensionv3&pivots=programming-language-javascript#host-json) for the details.

 ## 3.3.
 Break the Queue triggered Function

 Now that the queue trigger is working, let us break it!
-When a queue triggered function can't process the message successfully, the message will be retried a couple of time (5 times by default).
+When a queue triggered Function can't process the message successfully, the message will be retried a couple of time (5 times by default).
 When it still fails after the final retry the message will be placed on a so-called **poison queue**.
 This is a new queue dedicated for messages that can't be processed.
 The name of this queue is the same as the regular queue but ends with `-poison`.

 ### Steps